bgarber/Getan/README.md

 I think I can't even talk about NetBeans or Eclipse.
 They have a polluted UI and don't even think on running them on an older PC.<br />
 Who uses Anjuta nowadays?
 I don't know.
 But it has an interesting interface...
-Except that it does not have a terminal interface.<br />
+But there isn't any terminal interface!<br />
 So, for a more confortable development environment, lightweight and fast, to really get things DONE, I'm creating my own text editor.